danielddemissie/pr-desc-cli/README.md

 - 🔧 **Robust & Reliable**: Built with TypeScript for enhanced type safety and maintainability.
 - ✍️ **Custom Template Files**: Provide your own Markdown file as a template for highly tailored PR descriptions.
 - ✨ **Interactive Configuration Wizard**: A guided setup process to easily configure `pr-desc` for the first time.
-- 🧪 **"Dry Run" Mode for Generation**: Preview AI-generated PR descriptions without actually creating a PR or consuming API quotas.
+- 🧪 **Dry Run Mode for Generation**: Preview AI-generated PR descriptions without actually creating a PR or consuming API quotas.

 ---